aws-samples/amazon-macie-finding-data-reveal/README.md

 ![](occurrences.png)

+Macie also provides the location of the sensitive data within the object that the finding is for.
-If these /pointers/ are not enough for a particular finding and you need to see the exact data Macie saw to generate this finding - this is the tool for you.
+If you need to see the exact discovered data in order to make a decision on what to do with the finding this tool can be used to reveal the sensitive data contained within the object.

 ### Build and Install